Guadalupe Guerrero

-Guerrero was appointed Superintendent of Portland Public Schools on August 11, 2017.
+Guerrero was appointed Superintendent of Portland Public Schools on August 11, 2017, the first Latino superintendent of the district.
 He announced at a press conference that he would focus on equity, supporting struggling schools, and preparing students to graduate.
 In October 2017, Guerrero proposed to disperse ACCESS Academy, a school specifically for highly gifted students, whose needs cannot met by neighborhood schools, between eight neighborhood schools.
 This plan was met with criticism, including student protests at both the PPS central office and at the Rose City Park School, causing Guerrero to apologize for not having "co-constructed a conversation" with ACCESS families.
-In December 2017, Guerrero also proposed he would relocate students at Pioneer, a school for children with behavior problems and disabilities, which was met with further protest.
-Guerrero subsequently backed off this plan as well, and on May 30, 2018 (notably, one week before the end of the school year), Guerrero and the school board voted to split the school in half, situating grades 1-5 at Vestal Elementary School and grades 6-8 seven miles away at Lane Middle School.
+In December 2017, Guerrero also proposed he would relocate students to Pioneer, a school for children with behavior problems and disabilities, which was met with further protest.
+Guerrero subsequently backed off this plan as well, and on May 30, 2018 (notably, one week before the end of the school year), Guerrero and the school board voted to split the school in half, situating grades 1–5 at Vestal Elementary School and grades 6-8 seven miles away at Lane Middle School.
 This move was promised to be "temporary," and Guerrero and the school board gave assurances that reuniting ACCESS Academy would be a priority in their next round of school balancing.

+In 2023, Guerrero announced his resignation as Superintendent, effective February 16, 2024.
+Following his departure, the Partnership for Los Angeles Schools, an organization dedicated to helping students from underserved schools in the Los Angeles Unified School District, named Guerrero as their new CEO.
+He was replaced as PPS superintendent by Dr. Kimberlee Armstrong, former deputy superintendent of Evergreen Public Schools in Vancouver, WA.